juanesmendez/marvel-heroes-app/README.md

 ## Description

-This is a web app developed with React, which shows a list of all the super heroes from the Marvel Universe.
+This is a progreesive web app (PWA) developed with React, which shows a list of all the super heroes from the Marvel Universe.
 All of the data used in the app is fetched using the Marvel's API (https://developer.marvel.com/docs).

 The API GET requests are sent to the following endpoint:
 - `https://gateway.marvel.com:443/v1/public/characters`